4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 Note

-For ease of demonstration, in this example, the wind is assumed to a smooth flow with no significant upcoming turbulence.
-However, realistic wind load simulation needs to account the turbulence in the upcoming flow using appropriate inflow boundary conditions.
+For ease of demonstration, in this example, the wind is assumed to have a smooth flow with no significant upcoming turbulence.
+However, realistic wind load simulation needs to account for the turbulence in the upcoming flow using appropriate inflow boundary conditions.

 The experiment was run for a duration \(T = 32.768s\).
 But for the CFD model, considering the computational cost of running long duration simulation, we used \(T = 10s\).
 Also, since we used smooth inflow boundary conditions at the inlet, the wind loads will converge faster as compared to the case with a turbulent inlet.
 For monitoring the forces from the CFD model, we will specify the same sampling rate used in experimental measurement (\(f_{s} = 1000 Hz\)).